Each spring under the expansive cover of March Madness, the NFL begins to lay the foundation for its upcoming season.

 Other projected totals of note upon first glance include:

-- The Browns jump from a projected six wins in 2018 to a projection of 9.5 for the upcoming season.
+- The Browns jumping from a projected six wins as betting close prior to the 2018 campaign to nine as it opens for the upcoming season.
 Not only did Cleveland and rookie quarterback Baker Mayfield exceed expectations last season by forging a 7-8-1 record, they did anything but rest on their laurels this offseason.
 The additions of Odell Beckham, Jr., Olivier Vernon and Sheldon Richardson figure to take both sides of the ball to the next level.

 - The Steelers check in at a relatively modest (by their standards) nine wins after trading away Antonio Brown and officially losing Le’Veon Bell.
 Pittsburgh has a pair of considerably talented pieces in JuJu Smith-Schuster and James Conner to help cushion those losses.
 However, the loss of the combined talent level of the two departed players, the roster’s depleted depth and last season’s 9-6-1 mark all play into current expectations.